Sex in the Gallery: Shannon Novak's 'Sub Rosa'

 Moreover, though, the symbol is intended to mark the bathroom out as a safe space for queer sex acts.
 Here it is okay to catch someone’s eye, forge a connection, exit without flushing.
 Whether anyone will have the courage to actually use the toilets for this purpose hardly matters (though I must confess I’m pleased by the idea of the Govett-Brewster becoming a known hook-up location).
 What is significant here is the gesture.
 It’s tempting sometimes to downplay the sex in queer sexuality, to centre emotional love in the scene and keep any love-making out of frame.
 No doubt there are more than a few people tutting at the current AIDS Foundation campaign and its billboarding of casual sex, group sex and the open relationship.
 But to remove sex from the matter is as impossible as it is risky.
 The problem is not the mess of our bodies and what we do with them but the persistent silences that scream the abhorrence of some messes only.

 Like many, I am eminently grateful for the advances won by previous generations, and encouraged by the rapidity with which Aotearoa has changed from a place widely – and often very openly – hostile to queerness to one of the safer countries in the world in which to be queer.
-Yet, every day, insights into the limitations of our current situation are available: the (to me baffling) pervasiveness of gender-segregation in formative sites such as schools, which would seem not only to shore up the continued marginalisation of people who do not fit the binary, but also to practically guarantee ongoing aggression towards women and gay men alike; the persistently high suicide rates for queer people, and especially youth; the inability to realise that there is a third answer to the question “Where should we incarcerate transgender people?”
+Yet, every day, insights into the limitations of our current situation are available: the (to me baffling) pervasiveness of gender-segregation in formative sites such as schools, which would seem not only to reinforce the marginalisation of people who do not fit the binary, but also practically to guarantee ongoing aggression towards queer people and women; the persistently high rates of mental health problems and suicide for queer people, and especially youth; the refusal by many to accept that our ‘corrections’ system is in dire need of reform, including for the wellbeing of transgender people.

 The experience of being a queer person, for all its pleasures and delights, often throws up new coming-out moments

 The experience of being a queer person, for all its pleasures and delights, often throws up new coming-out moments.
-Sub Rosa is valuable, even necessary, precisely because it reveals the mismatch between a complacency that many in Aotearoa (queer people included) want to lean into and the understanding that change tends not to come from complacency but from compassion-driven agitation.
+Sub Rosa is valuable, even necessary, because it gets at the mismatch between a complacency that many in Aotearoa (queer people included) want to lean into and the understanding that change tends to come from compassion-driven agitation.
 Self-congratulation and glossing over the uncomfortable are not approaches we can afford to indulge in too often.
 Vigilance – as with racism, as with inequality, as with persecution on the basis of religion – must be constantly maintained to ensure that perceptions of our reality are based on the lived experience of the most vulnerable, as much as on the nice sentiments of those most at ease.